Informatievlaanderen/MAGDA-Mock/magdamock/README.md

 ### MagdaHoedanigheidService

 This class is responsible for supply requester information for request.
 Every `MagdaRequest` sent through the `MagdaConnector` contains a `registration` field (with default value `default`).
-The `MagdaHoedanigheidService` will be queried with this `registration` and should return a correlating `identification` and `hoedanigheidcode`.
+The `MagdaHoedanigheidService` will be queried with this `registration` and should return a correlating `identification` and `hoedanigheidscode`.

 #### MagdaHoedanigheidServiceImpl